A Modern Primer on Processing in Memory: Enabling the Adoption of PIM

 Second, the PIM paradigm enables new opportunities to increase the security and privacy of computations and data, and thus entire computing systems.
 If data and computation stay within one chip, then the exposure of such data and computation to many attacks will likely be minimized.
-By eliminating data movement between memory and processor, the PIM paradigm takes a large step towards getting rid of one of the most attacker-exposed type of data movement, i.e., data movement over the main memory bus.
+By eliminating data movement between memory and processor, the PIM paradigm takes a large step towards getting rid of one of the most attacker-exposed type of data movement \omv{within a computing node}, i.e., data movement over the main memory bus.
 Enabling the secure and private execution of computations in PIM systems can therefore potentially enable fundamentally more secure computing systems.
 This requires providing support for such secure computation, as we discussed earlier in Section~\ref{sec:puf-trng}.
-For example, our afore-described DRAM latency PUF~\cite{kim.hpca18}, \juanrrr{DRAM latency True Random Number Generator~\cite{kim.hpca19}, and QUAC True Random Number Generator~\cite{olgun2021quactrng}} are notable examples of novel in-DRAM security primitives that take advantage of Processing Using Memory that were briefly discussed in Section~\ref{sec:puf-trng}.
-We envision future works on PIM will provide many other security primitives, applications, and use cases.
+For example, our afore-described DRAM latency PUF~\cite{kim.hpca18}, \juanrrr{DRAM latency True Random Number Generator~\cite{kim.hpca19}, and QUAC True Random Number Generator~\cite{olgun2021quactrng}} are notable examples of novel in-DRAM security primitives that take advantage of \gf{PUM} that were briefly discussed in Section~\ref{sec:puf-trng}.
+We envision future works on PIM will provide many other security primitives, applications, use cases \omv{as well as end-to-end execution solutions~\cite{olgun2022pidram, bostanci2022dr}.}